Elizabeth Blount

 Elizabeth Blount (c.
 1498/c.
 1500/c.
 1502 – 1540), commonly known during her lifetime as Bessie Blount, was a mistress of Henry VIII of England.

 Early life

-Blount was the daughter of Sir John Blount and Catherine Peshall, of Kinlet, Bridgnorth, Shropshire.
-Sir John Blount was a loyal, if unremarkable, servant to the English Royal family, who accompanied King Henry to France in 1513 when he waged war against Louis XII of France.
-The Blount family was of gentry status but had no real national input until the birth of Henry Fitzroy, the only acknowledged illegitimate child of Henry VIII.
+Blount was the daughter of Sir John Blount and Katherine Peshall, of Kinlet, Bridgnorth, Shropshire.
+Sir John Blount was a loyal, if unremarkable, servant to the English royal family, who accompanied King Henry to France in 1513 when he waged war against Louis XII of France.
+The Blount family was of landed gentry status but had no real national input until Blount gave birth to Henry FitzRoy, the only acknowledged illegitimate child of Henry VIII.